-The academic year at the University of Maine at Fort Kent consists of two regular semesters (fall and spring), a 12-week summer term containing several shorter sessions, a 3-week Winter Term (between the fall and spring semesters) and 8-week sessions offered within the spring and fall terms.
+The academic year at the University of Maine at Fort Kent consists of two regular semesters (fall and spring), a 12-week summer term containing several shorter sessions, a 3-week Winter Term (between the fall and spring semesters) and 8 and 7 week sessions offered within the spring and fall terms.
 Information about course offerings is found on the University website.

 Credit for passing a course results in the award and posting to a student’s record a specified number of semester credit hours.
 One semester credit hour, also termed the credit hour, represents an amount of academic work engaged in by a student while achieving a set of learning outcomes for which there is evidence.
 In accord with Federal regulation one semester credit hour is assigned to academic work involving: